cancerberoSgx/typescript-plugins-of-mine/typescript-plugin-move-file/README.md

 # TODO
+ * move folder is broken
+ * show confirmation in the current sourcefile (large projects take several seconds)
  * notify last error - adding a comment just below the &%&% comment that failed
  * option to undo-last-action